alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 	* ➡️ Work on AI UK workshop (the other one)
 * ✅ AutSPACEs Community Meet Up
 	* ✅ Deliver
-	* ➡️ Make some of the feedback into Issues
 * ✅ Gave feedback about the PPIE Theory of Change deliverables
 	* ➡️ CCM will need input on document by EOW.
 * ✅ Documented GitHub Pages knowledge for BA